-But phenomenal singing, dancing, acting, songwriting, and production quality aside, the thing that impressed me the most was when Sara Bareilles MADE PIE CRUST ONSTAGE.
+Aside from the phenomenal singing, dancing, acting, and songwriting, the thing that impressed me the most about the show was when Sara Bareilles MADE PIE CRUST ONSTAGE.
 This gifted goddess casually rolled out the dough, pressed it into the pan, trimmed and crimped it, all while reciting lines in a southern accent in front of hundreds of people.

 Not gonna lie: if I had to make my pie dough in front of hundreds of people, I would cry even harder and longer than I did after Waitress's stirring finale.